cjcon90/country-quiz/README.md

     - The next question is loaded
     - If all questions have been asked, the final score modal appears
 - **End Game Screen/Modal**
-  - Animations (modal appering from left and background blur) work on all devices
+  - Animations (modal appearing from left and background blur) work on all devices
   - End Game Scores
     - High Score is recorded in the browser from previous sessions
     - High Score is reset to zero when playing in incognito mode or a new browser
     - Beating the previous high score successfully plays a sound and shows "New High Score" text in all browsers
-    - Getting a score of 100 successfully plays a separate sound and shows "Perfect Score" text ina all browsers
+    - Getting a score of 100 successfully plays a separate sound and shows "Perfect Score" text in all browsers
   - Links & Buttons
     - All links/buttons give feedback when pressed or hovered over
     - _Play Again_ button repeats the quiz with 5 random countries and brings user to Q1
     - Change Region / Difficulty and Exit Game buttons bring user to game menu or main menu accordingly
-    - Facebook and twitter buttons both successfully bring user to the respective social media website with a pre-prepared post, featuring a link to the app
+    - Facebook and twitter buttons both successfully bring user to the respective social media website with a preprepared post, featuring a link to the app
       - On mobiles, this successfully opens a post in the default facebook/twitter app (if installed)

 <a name="Validators"></a>